 Northeastern Indian Bronze Sculptures by Jud Hartmann

-We have decided to keep our primary gallery in Blue Hill, Maine open through early November instead of opening the Grafton Gallery.
+We have decided to keep our primary gallery in Blue Hill, Maine open mid May through early December instead of opening the Grafton Gallery.
 This decision has already proven beneficial.
 For the first time since 1954 an image of Blue Hill has appeared on the cover of the magazine of Maine “Downeast” for the October 2023 issue.

 Photo by Dave Waddell